gyetvan-andras/ModernLook-OSX/README.md

 #Known issues

 1. the window buttons on the toolbar behave strange.
 There are no images in them and they don't highlighted when the window is not selected, they just remain grayed out when the mouse hovered over.
-2. MLComboField dropdown remains on screen sometimes (switch to another windows, for example)
+2. ~~MLComboField dropdown remains on screen sometimes (switch to another windows, for example)~~ - fixed.
 3. MLTextField text selection covers the bottom thin line.

 #License